SahilMahey/CPA-Data-Analytics-Affordable-Housing-NL/README.md

 ## Repository Contents

 1. `Final Presentation.pptx`: Detailed presentation of our analysis and recommendations
-2. `PowerBI File.pdf`: PDF export of our Power BI dashboard
+2. `PowerBI File.pdf`: PDF export of our Power BI reports

 ## How to Use This Repository